elves/elvish/website/README.md

 ## Instruction syntax

-Each line in a ttyshot instruction file is one of the following:

--   `#prompt` instructs waiting for a new shell prompt.
+Ttyshot instruction files look like Elvish transcripts, with the following
+differences:

+-   It should not contain the output of commands.
+Anything that is not part of an input at a prompt causes a parse error.

--   `#`_`command`_, where `command` is a string that does **not** start with a space and is not `prompt`, is a command sent to `tmux`.
+-   If the Elvish code starts with `#` followed immediately by a letter, it is treated instead as a command to sent to `tmux`.

     The most useful one (and only one being used now) is `send-keys`.

--   Anything else is treated as text that should be sent directly to the Elvish prompt.

-For example, the following instructions runs `cd /tmp`, waits for the next prompt, and sends Ctrl-N to trigger navigation mode:
+For example, the following instructions runs `cd /tmp`, and sends Ctrl-N to trigger navigation mode at the next prompt:

 ```
-cd /tmp
+~> cd /tmp
-#prompt
-#send-keys ctrl-L
+~> #send-keys ctrl-L
 ```

 ## Generating ttyshots